storacha/public-bucket/README.md

 # public-bucket

-Server implementation of a bucket.
+Server implementation of a bucket with multipart range support.

 ## Contributing